adil659/fsnd-capstone/README.md

 In order to play the game, a number of operations take place, each one of them belong to a specific endpoint.
 The available operations are:

 /
-GET movie
+GET movies
-GET actor
+GET actors
-DELETE movie
+POST movies
-POST movie
+POST actors
+PATCH movies
-PATCH movie
+PATCH actors
+DELETE movies
+DELETE actors
 '/'

 This is the main page of the application, it displays a link to log in and generate new JWT tokens.

-GET '/movie'
+GET '/movies'

 This endpoint fetches all movies.